hardkorebob/swm/README.md

 ## IPC & swmctl

 `I said: The real gold of this project is the scripting.
 You can make a script where the colors change at a certain interval giving the whole desktop a breathing-like, life-like quality.
 Think about it.
 It can also make orchestrating custom layouts a breeze.
-You could even make a small automated "demo" of all the applications of the computer using this socket scripting capapbility.
+You could even make a small automated "demo" of all the applications of the computer using this socket scripting capability.
 What do you think?
 Outline your findings`

 **Claude said:** A UNIX socket at /tmp/swm.sock, newline-delimited text commands, with synchronous ok/err: replies.
 Any language that can open a socket can drive it.
 Even `socat` or `nc` works one-shot from the shell.